Draft. See Blackboard or syllabus distributed in class for official version.

 Technology etiquette in the classroom: Laptops may be used in class, but only for note taking.
 I advise that you print a copy of the notes that you take on the assigned readings and participate in class discussions using those notes.
 Please turn off your cellphones before class begins.
 It is inappropriate to surf the web or send text messages during any class at the University of Northern British Columbia.

 Submission of written work and lateness penalty: Assignments are due in class on the date specified in this syllabus.
-Late submission of an assignment will be penalized by deducting five percentage points per day (excluding weekends).
-If an assignment is not handed in during class, it is considered a day late.
-Late assignments will not be accepted after one week without a valid medical certificate.
-Late assignments can be submitted to Georgia Montgomery, the administrative assistant in the Department of History (on the third floor of the Administration Building), who will date-stamp the written work.
-If you submit an assignment to the department, inform Dr. Bryce of this with an e-mail.
+If an assignment is not handed in in class, it is considered a day late.
+The late submission of an assignment will be penalized in an exponential manner.
+For each day an assignment is late, the penalty will be as follows: 2%, 4%, 8%, 16%, 32%, 64%, 100%.
+This late penalty applies to weekends and holidays as well.
+No assignments will be accepted after seven days without a valid medical certificate.
+To submit a late assignment, hand in a paper version to the administrative assistant in the Department of History (Gina MacDonald, whose office is room 3009 on the third floor of McCaffray Hall) before 16:30 on a weekday.
+She will date-stamp the essay.
+Once you hand in the paper version, send me an e-mail and a digital copy of your essay so that I know to look for it in my mailbox.
+If you wish to hand in an assignment on a weekend or after hours, send me your assignment via e-mail and then hand in the hardcopy on the next business day.
 The Department of History will not be held responsible for any late assignments that go missing.
-Be sure to retain a copy of your paper and keep all of your notes and drafts.
-If you have extenuating circumstances that will prevent you from submitting your assignment on time, discuss your situation with Dr. Bryce before the due date.
+Be sure to retain a copy of your paper and keep all your notes and drafts.
+If you have extenuating circumstances that will prevent you from submitting your assignment on time, discuss your situation with me in advance of the due date.

 Illness and absences: Notify Dr. Bryce as soon as possible if a serious illness or other concern is affecting your ability to keep up with the course.
 It is also wise to contact the UNBC Wellness Centre or the Registrar’s Office if you are experiencing academic or personal difficulties.